-Because Proposition 13 uses acquisition value (usually what the owner paid for the home) rather than the current market value as a basis of taxation, it is possible for owners of identical side-by-side properties to have significantly different tax bills.
-Those who have owned their property longer, often see that the current market value is much greater than the taxable value, which is limited to a 2% annual increase under Proposition 13.
+A: Your property taxes are normally based on what you voluntarily agreed to pay for your home.
+Because Proposition 13 uses acquisition value (usually the purchase price) rather than the current market value as a basis of taxation, it is possible for owners of identical side-by-side properties to have different tax bills.
+Those who have owned their property longer often see that the current market value is much greater than the taxable value that is limited to a 2% annual increase under Proposition 13.

-This cap on increases protects all owners from being taxed on “paper profits,” the higher market value of a home from which the owner receives no benefit.
-Many homeowners who bought their property just ten years ago could not afford to buy their own homes at today’s prices!
+This cap on increases protects both new and longtime homeowners from being taxed on “paper profits,” the higher market value of a home from which the owner receives no benefit.
+Many homeowners who bought their property just a few years ago could not afford to buy their own homes at today’s prices!

 If you have just purchased your home and are still uncertain about the value of Proposition 13 to you, just wait until after three or four years of double-digit inflation in the housing market.
 When you realize that you are saving hundreds, even thousands of dollars a year on your property taxes, you will join the ranks of enthusiastic supporters of Proposition 13.

-- Q: Can we leave our property to our children or our grandchildren without them having to pay higher taxes?
+- Q: Can we leave our home to our children or our grandchildren without their having to pay higher taxes?

-- Q: I've been retired for many years.
-My only income is Social Security, but the tax on my home is still going up and it's harder each year for me to pay it.
+- Q: I’ve been retired for many years, and my only income is Social Security, but the tax on my home keeps going up and it’s harder each year for me to pay it.
 Is there anything I can do to lower my tax bill?

 A: An improvement such as adding a bedroom to an existing home will be assessed at its current value, which will add to your taxes.
-However, the entire property and existing improvements will not be reassessed.
+However, the rest of the property and existing improvements will not be reassessed.

 A: Click here to download a primer on Understanding California’s Property Taxes.

-That portion of the bill labeled “General Tax Levy” is the only amount controlled by Proposition 13, and this tax is limited to a maximum of 1% of the assessed value of your property (the “land” and “improvements”), and can be no more than 2% greater than the previous year’s tax bill.
+The portion of the bill labeled “General Tax Levy,” the tax on land and improvements (structures built on land), is the only amount controlled by Proposition 13, and this tax is limited to a maximum of 1% of the assessed value of your property.
+It can be no more than 2% greater than the previous year’s tax bill.

 - Q: I have just bought a new home and it looks like the Assessor has given it a value that is higher than Proposition 13 allows.
 What should I do?